carladevv/carladevv/README.md

 # Hi! 👋
-I'm Carla, a fullstack web developer with a background in 3D graphics living in Cádiz, Spain.
+I'm Carla, a full-stack web developer with a background in 3D graphics living in Cádiz, Spain.

 - 🎮 I have 3 years of in-studio gamedev experience designing and developing educational games for web, mobile and VR.
 - ❌ I have worked in Unity development but I have no desire to return to it.
 I am free.